pfabreu/two-stream-networks/README.md

 # Three Stream Action Recognition

-We also provide code for Two Stream Action Recognition.
+We also provide code for Two Stream Action Recognition in Keras for the AVA and UCF101 datasets.

 ### Prerequisites